frankieliu/hugo/content/posts/till-i-collapse.md

 this number is greater than \\(k\\) then the answer must be in this subtree.

 Let's say we are looking for a prefix range covering 5 elements.
 Suppose that at the current node we have 10 elements.
-Then we the upper bound for the range must terminate in this subtree.
+Then the upper bound for the range must terminate in this subtree.
 We can recurse first to left child and check.
 If the left branch has 4 elements, then we know we must look for the remaining element in the right child.